mpkuczer/mkchess/README.md

 - Postgres 12.11

 * Configuration:
-- `bundle install` to install gems
+- `bundle install` to install gems,
-- `rake db:setup` to create, migrate and seed the database.
+- `rake db:setup` to create, migrate and seed the database,

-* How to run the test suite
+- `./bin/dev` to start the server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 * ...